Sleep Number (NASDAQ:SNBR) Updates FY 2022 Earnings Guidance

 Sleep Number (NASDAQ:SNBR – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $3.00-$4.00 for the period, compared to the consensus earnings per share estimate of $4.52.
 The company issued revenue guidance of -.

-A number of research analysts recently issued reports on the company.
-Bank of America cut their price target on Sleep Number from $55.00 to $45.00 and set an underperform rating for the company in a report on Monday, April 18th.
-StockNews.com raised Sleep Number from a hold rating to a buy rating in a report on Thursday.
-UBS Group dropped their price objective on Sleep Number from $40.00 to $38.00 and set a neutral rating for the company in a report on Thursday.
-Finally, Piper Sandler dropped their price objective on Sleep Number from $49.00 to $40.00 and set a neutral rating for the company in a report on Tuesday, June 14th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and one has assigned a buy rating to the stock.
-According to data from MarketBeat, Sleep Number presently has an average rating of Hold and a consensus price target of $44.25.
+A number of research firms have recently issued reports on SNBR.
+UBS Group dropped their price objective on shares of Sleep Number from $40.00 to $38.00 and set a neutral rating for the company in a report on Thursday.
+Bank of America dropped their price objective on shares of Sleep Number from $55.00 to $45.00 and set an underperform rating for the company in a report on Monday, April 18th.
+Piper Sandler dropped their price objective on shares of Sleep Number from $49.00 to $40.00 and set a neutral rating for the company in a report on Tuesday, June 14th.
+Finally, StockNews.com raised shares of Sleep Number from a hold rating to a buy rating in a research note on Thursday.
+One research analyst has rated the stock with a sell rating, three have given a hold rating and one has given a buy rating to the company’s stock.
+According to MarketBeat, the company has an average rating of Hold and a consensus price target of $44.25.

 Sleep Number Price Performance